-2.4.7 Logging
+2.4.6 Logging

 The logging mechanism for the APIs that use the web service is different from the logging mechanism of the Java API.
-Here, the PDFreactor instance has two additional methods getLog and getError which can be called after the conversion process to retrieve the log or any errors which may have occurred during the conversion, respectively.
+Here, the Configuration object of PDFreactor has two additional properties log and error which are available in the Result object after the conversion process to retrieve the log or any errors which may have occurred during the conversion, respectively.

-Another way of retrieving the log is using the method setAppendLog.
+Another way of retrieving the log is using the property appendLog.
 This will append the log to the generated PDF you have both the generated PDF and the log in one document.

-Additionally, the entire log output of the Jetty application server is written into the "output.log" file located in the "PDFreactor/bin" directory.
+Additionally, the entire log output of the Jetty application server is written into log files located in the "PDFreactor/jetty/logs" directory.

-To enable logging you have to set an appropriate log level first using the method setLogLevel.
+To enable logging you have to set an appropriate log level first using the property logLevel.